Memorable Manitobans: Gordon Harold Aikins (1887-1954)

 During the First World War, he joined the Canadian Expeditionary Force, going overseas with the rank of Major and returning as Brigade Major of the Third Canadian Infantry Brigade.
 He was wounded in action and had a leg amputated that caused life-long pain.
 He was mentioned in despatches and received the Distinguish Service Order in 1918.
 He was later made an honorary Colonel of the Winnipeg Rifles.

-In 1911 he married Myrtle Chalmers Clint, daughter of Dr. G. J. Clint.
-They had four daughters: Mrs. R. D. Mulholland, Margaret Anne Aikins (wife of G. H. Sellers), Frances M. Aikins (wife of C. S. Riley), and Mrs. R. W. Farren.
+On 28 June 1911, he married Myrtle Chalmers Clint (1888-1975), daughter of Dr. G. J. Clint.
+They had four daughters: Jean Somerset Aikins (?-?, wife of Robert D. Mulholland), Margaret Anne Aikins, Myrtle Frances Mary “Dime” Aikins (1917-?, wife of C. S. Riley), and Mrs. R. W. Farren.
 He was a member of Grace United Church.
 Fond of golfing, shooting, riding and fishing, he was a member of the Manitoba Club, Winnipeg Winter Club, and St. Charles Country Club.
 He received an honorary doctorate from Laval University.
 He served as Chairman of the Board for the Riverbend School from its establishment to when it joined with the Rupert’s Land Girls School to form the present Balmoral Hall School.

 “Col. Aikins, city lawyer, dies at 67,” Winnipeg Free Press, 3 May 1954, page 1.

 “Col. Aikins is buried in St. John’s,” Winnipeg Free Press, 4 May 1954, page 30.

 Obituary [Myrtle Chalmers Aikins], Winnipeg Free Press, 12 November 1975, page 54.

 We thank Nathan Kramer for providing additional information used here.